kaseymallette/blackjack/README.md

 ## Introduction

-Create a blackjack program that:
+Create a blackjack program that:<br/>
-(i) allows a single user to continuously play blackjack hands from a six-deck shoe (ii) uses basic strategy to run through blackjack hands for x number of six-deck shoes (iii) analyzes the accuracy of basic strategy by using the player's first two cards and the dealer's up card to predict the outcome of the hand
+(i) allows a single user to continuously play blackjack hands from a six-deck shoe<br/>
+(ii) uses basic strategy to run through blackjack hands for x number of six-deck shoes<br/>
+(iii) analyzes the accuracy of basic strategy by using the player's first two cards and the dealer's up card to predict the outcome of the hand

 ## Purpose